 While aesthetically generic, the speaker blends well with most other audio-visual equipment.
 The device lacks the ability to easily mount the speaker out of the box, which may limit your options as it relates to placement.

-The remote features prominent, tactile buttons and the typeface on the remote makes it easier for those with vision challenges.
+The remote features prominent tactile buttons and the typeface on the remote makes it easier for those with vision challenges.

 The speaker itself serves its principal purpose well, that is being a TV speaker.
 While advertised as working with other devices (i.e. Amazon Alexa smart speakers), it is not the most flawless integration and requires additional hardware.
 Connectivity is limited to hardwired options and supports 3.5mm, RCA or optical connections.

 The AccuVoice technology is where this speaker sets itself apart.
-This does not mean that it is a replacement for all other speakers, but for its purpose to enhance speech/audio, it is a game-changer.
+This does not mean that it is a replacement for all other speakers, but for its purpose of enhancing speech/audio, it is a game-changer.
 The system allows users to adjust enhancements to best suit their listening abilities and style depending on the audio being enjoyed.
 In terms of surround sound, this seems more akin to a “standard” equalization experience and one that is pleasurable but not outstanding.
 That being said, the priority when choosing this speaker should be voice enhancement technology and not universal use.

 Given the small form factor, it seems to get all of the small basic details right.
 The speaker is adequately powered to fill most volumes with full-range 2″x3” drivers backed by PhaseCue 3D surround sound.
-The system also features an impressive (for the size) 24watt digital amplifier which honestly, delivers a lot of power.
+The system also features an impressive (for the size) 24watt digital amplifier which delivers a lot of power.

 This is a great little TV speaker, especially for those who are hard of hearing.
 The price and easy-to-use remote make it one of the most senior-friendly devices for the TV.
 We would have loved for the device to combine speaker/TV remotes or have a smart assistant built-in, but it did everything we asked it to do.
-We recommend this for an entry-level soundbar and recommend it to seniors looking for an improved listening experience.
+We recommend this for an entry-level soundbar to seniors looking for an improved listening experience.

 *Featured photo is from the manufacturer.
 This review is not sponsored.